-To demonstrate the performance of the embedded program, a series of sensing and communication experiments has performed on the Songpu Bridge in Harbin.
-The Songpu Bridge is a single-tower cablestayed bridge with a main span of 268 meters.
-It has eight lanes and two sidewalks, with a total width of 39.5 meters.
-Imote2s are used to measure both the acceleration of the bridge deck and a stay cable.
-The antenna are attached on top of the fence so that a direct communication path is assured for all tests.
+To demonstrate the performance of the embedded program, a series of sensing and communication experiments has been performed on the Songpu Bridge in Harbin.
+The Songpu Bridge is a singletower cable-stayed bridge with a main span of 268 meters.
+It has eight lanes and two sidewalks, with a total width of 39.5 meters.Imote2s are used to is assured for all tests.
 Figure 4 shows the setup of the experiments.
 An antenna with a gain of 6 dBi is used at both ends, i.e., sensing node and base station.
 The default maximum transmission power of Imote2, i.e., 0 dBm, is assumed for the data transmission.
 Two fixed sensor nodes are used as leaf-nodes to sense (at 100Hz), code and send acceleration signals, whereas a base station node connected to a laptop computer is placed at 140 meters from the leaf-nodes to test the communication performance.
 Multiple communication tests are conducted.
-The received data is then put through a statistical analysis of data loss and reconstruction.It should be mentioned that Imote2 is a powerful wire-less sensor platform for SHM applications with transmission ability, see reference [8].
-ISHMP tool-suite [24] also has an integrated reliable transmission based protocol that is on reactive retransmission [10].
+The received data is then put through a statistical analysis of data loss and reconstruction.
+It should be mentioned that Imote2 is a powerful wire-less sensor platform for SHM applications with transmission ability, see reference [8].
+ISHMP toolsuite [24] also has an integrated reliable transmission protocol that is based on reactive retransmission [10].
 However, for the purpose to demonstrate the efficacy of the proposed data communication method, the radio transmission of Imote2 is used unreliably without packets acknowledgement and retrans-mission to generate the desired communication data loss.
 The distance of 140 meters is chosen based on the authors' previous experiments on the communication distance and data loss statistics.
-It is a distance approaching the limit of acceptable transmission for the specific equipments (i.e., Imote2 and antenna) in this research.
-Data transmission at distances larger than 140 meters suffers from severe unreliability and data loss that beyond sometimes goes 50%. excessive communication distances should be avoided in properly deployed SHM systems.
+It is a distance approaching the limit of accept-able transmission for the specific equipments (i.e., Imote2 and antenna) in this research.
+Data transmission at distances larger than 140 meters suffers from severe unreliability and data loss that sometimes goes beyond 50%.
+Such excessive communi-cation distances should be avoided in properly deployed SHM systems.
 However, if such weak links are indeed unavoidable, the re-transmission based communication method can be firstly used to reduce data loss to the extent where redundant coding can take effect.